term-llm

 # ... call the API

-This is the recommended pattern for skills that need API keys or other secrets—the key lives only in the script, never in the SKILL.md body that gets injected into the LLM context.
+This is the recommended pattern for skills that need API keys or other secrets.
+The key lives only in the script, never in the SKILL.md body that gets injected into the LLM context.

 Field reference (same as agent custom tools):